reissbaker/st4t3/README.md

 statement.
 St4t3 just uses `if` statements, or whatever other TypeScript code you'd want to use.

-XState is also much larger and more complex than St4t3; the "minimal" XState implementation &mdash; which is missing many features &mdash; is roughly double the size of St4t3; meanwhile, the "core" implementation (the feature-complete version, but without counting any of the external tooling) is roughly 16x the code count.
+XState is also much larger and more complex than St4t3; the "core" implementation (the feature-complete version, but without counting any of the external tooling) is roughly 7x the code count.
 It's hefty.

 ### TS-FSM